 - How Does Learning Happen?
-Ontario's Pedagogy for the Early Years - Ontario's Renewed Early Years and Child Care Policy Framework - Think Feel Act: Lessons from Research About Young Children - Early Learning for Every Child Today
+Ontario's Pedagogy for the Early Years - Ontario's Renewed Early Years and Child Care Policy Framework

 PLASP also uses a HighScope approach in its Early Learning and Child Care Centres.
 HighScope emphasizes active learning.
-Since we know that children learn best by pursuing their personal interests and goals, children make their own choices about materials and activities during the program time.
+Since we know that children learn best by pursuing their personal interests and goals, where possible, children make their own choices about materials and activities during the program time.
 As they pursue their choices and plans, children explore, ask and answer questions, solve problems, and interact with peers, program staff, volunteers, students on placement and adults.